bdfd/bdfd/README.md

 - 🎯Life Hack: "Explore 🔥 and Explode 💣 with knowledge"
 - 💬 Ask me about Node.js, and Vue.js
 - 📫 How to reach me at [My Gmail][gmail]
-- ⚡ Fun fact: I love to attend Conferences for Networking
+- ⚡ Fun fact: I ❤️ Front End Developement and Fun Boy of Vue.js

 ### 📊 Github Stats Record